-Command possessed 141 fixed-wing aircraft and 54 helicopters.34 Three years later its commander-in-chief, Air Marshal Sir Kenneth Cross, reported that his headquarters controlled 18 stations, 12,227 RAF personnel, 2,600 civilians and around 200 aircraft.35

-The expansion in capabilities was matched by an increase in joint exercises.
-Whereas there had only been three airborne and air transport exercises in 1956, there were 45 in 1959.36 Transport Command was responsible for providing parachute training for the Army.
-In 1960 there were 36,000 parachute jumps from their aircraft and the Army's training programme for 1960-61 included over 100 air-mobility exercises.37 In order to facilitate closer cooperation with the Army it was decided to concentrate the Command's tactical elements into a single group.
+Air transport capabilities were also enhanced.
+Some improvements pre-dated Musketeer, including the introduction of new Blackburn Beverley and de Havilland Comet aircraft.
+In the years that followed 1956 the older aircraft of RAF Transport Command were replaced with the introduction of increased numbers of more modern types including the Bristol Britannia (1959), the Hawker Siddely Argosy (1961), the Short Belfast (1966), the BAC VC10 (1966) and the Hawker Siddely Andover (1966).
+In 1967 the RAF took possession of their first US-built Lockhead C-130 Hercules.
+33 By 1962 Transport Command possessed 141 fixed-wing transport aircraft and 54 helicopters.34 Three years later its commander-in-chief, Air Marshal Sir Kenneth Cross, reported that his headquarters controlled 18 stations, 12,227 RAF personnel, 2,600 civilians and around 200 aircraft.
+35 The expansion in capabilities was matched by an increase in joint exercises.
+Whereas there had only been three airborne and airtransport exercises in 1956, there were 45 in 1959.
+36 Transport Command was responsible for providing parachute training from the army.
+In 1960 there were 36,000 parachute jumps from their aircraft and the army's training programme for 1960-1 included over one hundred air-mobility exercises.37 In order to facilitate closer cooperation with the army it was decided to concentrate the Command's tactical elements into a single group.
 As a result No.38 Group was created in 1960.
-In 1962 this Group was reinforced by two squadrons of Hunter fighter/ground attack aircraft.
+In 1962 this Group was reinforced by the addition of two squadrons of Hunter fighter/ground attack aircraft.
 It could now provide close air support in addition to tactical transport.
-According to Air Marshal Cross the result was a 'powerful UK based tactical group ... "exportable" to any part of the world'.
-He anticipated No.38 Group operating as part of a Joint Tactical Task Force in conjunction with the Navy's aircraft carriers and troops from the Army's strategic reserve.38
+According to Air Marshal Cross the result was a 'powerful UK based tactical group... "exportable" to any part of the world'.
+He anticipated No. 38 Group operating as part of a Joint Tactical Task Force in conjunction with the navy's aircraft carriers and troops from the army's strategic reserve.38